VIDEO: Is the Rosary Just “Vain Repetitions”?

 According to the Holy See’s Directory on Popular Piety:

-Today is Thursday within the octave of Easter.
+Today is Friday of the 2nd week of Easter.
 The liturgical color is white.

 Saints & Celebrations: